wemackey/iEye/README.md

 ## Getting started
 To import EDF files, you'll need the Eyelink SDK installed, and know the path to your edf2asc binary file.
 With a typical installation on OSX, the binary file ends up in /Applications/Eyelink/EDF_Access_API/Example.
 When running preprocessing, etc, the first file that's run is ii_init - this looks for a preference variable called edf2asc_path and ensure this is added to the system path.
 If that preference is not defined, we default to the Curtis lab setup, where a private edf2asc binary is installed.
-This *will not* work in outside setups, so be sure to set the edf2asc path variable like: setpref('iEye_ts','edf2asc_path','/Where/my/binary/lives')
+This *will not* work in outside setups, so be sure to set the edf2asc path variable like:
+`setpref('iEye_ts','edf2asc_path','/Where/my/binary/lives')`

-The most verbose example scripts to check out are example_preproc.m, which implements a 'custom' version of preprocessing, and example_anlaysis.m, which goes through a standardized preprocessing procedure (using ii_preproc), standardized scoring, QC, and simple plotting/analysis.
+The most verbose example scripts to check out are **example_preproc.m**, which implements a 'custom' version of preprocessing, and **example_anlaysis.m**, which goes through a standardized preprocessing procedure (using ii_preproc), standardized scoring, QC, and simple plotting/analysis.
 These scripts are meant to act as 'recipes' you can use to set up your own workflows.
 See documentation, especially, for example_anlaysis.m

 ## Disclaimer